Frequently Asked Questions

 What time should I arrive?

-Winterfest begins at 9:00am, but we suggest aiming to get there between 8:30 and 8:45am.
+Winterfest begins at 9:00am, with check-in opening at 8:30am.
+We suggest aiming to get there between 8:30 and 8:45am.
 Winterfest is held in North Coast Church, which is best accessed from the main entrance on the side.
 Once you arrive, head to the Registration Desk where our volunteers will check in your kids and give them a name tag.
-Although the program doesn't formally begin until 9am, our leaders will be available to greet any kids who arrive early and will help them join in with games, face painting, and our new Lego Zone, Art Zone and Play-Doh Zone!
+Although the program doesn't formally begin until 9am, our leaders will be available to greet any kids who arrive early and will help them join in with games and activities!
 The day finishes at 12:30pm, but children won't be permitted to leave the auditorium unless they exit with a parent (or other authorised adult), and they will need to "check out" and hand in their nametag as they leave.

 What do you do at Winterfest?

-Winterfest begins with "Together Time", where all the kids and leaders sit in front of our stage and enjoy singing together, watching a play, hearing a talk and participate in big group challenges.
-After Together Time, the kids separate into small groups of about 8-15 children of the same gender and similar age (their small group number will be printed on their name tag).
+Winterfest begins with "Together Time", where all the kids and leaders sit in front of our stage and enjoy singing together, watching a play and hearing a talk.
+After Together Time, the kids separate into small groups with children of similar age (their small group number will be printed on their name tag).
 Two leaders will sit with each small group and guide them through some discussion questions related to the drama and talk, and a quick morning tea of fruit, water, crackers and sandwiches.
 After small groups, the children will rotate through craft, games and workshops.
-Toward the end of Winterfest, everyone comes back together for another Together Time session where we sing some more, revise what we learnt and invite children to answer quiz questions.
+Toward the end of Winterfest, everyone comes back together to wrap up the day.
 We finish up at 12:30 and show a movie on the big screen until parents come and collect their kids.